-You may begin harvesting new potatoes six to eight weeks after planting when tubers are 1 to 2 inches in diameter by carefully digging next to stems with a small fork.
-Wait for the main harvest until plant tops start to die back on their own.
-For storage, cure undamaged, harvested tubers by placing them in a dark humid location at 65° to 70°F for two weeks.
-For long-term storage, place cured tubers in the dark at 40° to 50°F. At colder temperatures, potatoes may become sugary.
+Begin harvesting as early as 6-8 weeks after planting when tubers are 1 to 2 inches in diameter, if you want your own gourmet baby potatoes.
+Just carefully dig next to stems with a small garden fork.
+For the main harvest, wait to dig the tubers until plant tops start to die back on their own.
+Place undamaged tubers in a dark humid location at 65°F to 70°F for two weeks to cure before storage.
+For long-term storage, keep cured tubers in the dark at 40°F to 50°F.